jeremynoesen/AISpongeLite/README.md

 ## Troubleshooting

-- If you encounter "Insufficient permission.", make sure the bot has the "Use External Emojis" permission.
-- If you encounter "Generation failed.", try again later.
+If you encounter "Generation failed.", try again later.
 If this occurs immediately after generation progresses past 0%, try rewording your topic.
 Quotation marks and similar punctuation can cause problems.

 ## Demonstration